Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Dark matter calculations

 \subsection{Cosmic ray diffusion}

-The electron mass is always much lower than the WIMP mass, $m_e \ll m_\chi$, so the $e^\pm$-pairs are ultra-relativistic.
-Since magnetic fields in galaxies are mostly turbulent \citep{beck15}, we assume the propagation of $e^\pm$-pairs to be dominated by diffusion \citep{colafrancesco07,regis14}.
+The electron mass is always much lower than the WIMP mass, $m_e \ll m_\chi$, so the $e^\pm$ pairs are ultra-relativistic.
+Since magnetic fields in galaxies are mostly turbulent \citep{beck15}, we assume the propagation of $e^\pm$ pairs to be dominated by diffusion \citep{colafrancesco07,regis14}.
 Hence, the CR propagation is described with the stationary diffusion--loss equation, which we adopt as our transport model.
-Due to the spherical geometry of dSph galaxies, we further assume an isotropic momentum distribution, so that the diffusion--loss equation depends only on galactocentric radius $r$ and CR energy:
+Due to the spherical geometry of dSph galaxies, we further assume an isotropic momentum distribution, such that the diffusion--loss equation depends only on galactocentric radius, $r$, and CR energy:

 The parameter $b(E,B)$ describes the total energy loss-rate and $D(E)$ describes the diffusion coefficient.
 As a boundary condition, we assume that the CR number density (per unit volume and energy) $n_e$ vanishes at diffusion-halo radius $r_h$, as the diffusion coefficient rises to infinity due to vanishing magnetic fields, so that $n_e(r_h,E) = 0$.
 We assume that $r_{\rm h}$ is on the order of the half-light radius $r_\star$.
-These assumptions, including stationarity, are well justified and became the de-facto standard over the years \citep{colafrancesco06, mcdaniel17}.
+These assumptions, including stationarity, are well justified and became the de facto standard over the years \citep{colafrancesco06, mcdaniel17}.

 Contributions to the total energy loss include synchrotron radiation, $b(E,B)_{\rm sync}$, and inverse Compton scattering, $b(E,B)_{\rm ICS}$, losses.
-Other energy losses, such as bremsstrahlung and ionisation losses, are suppressed due to the density of both ionized and neutral gas \citep{regis15}.
+Other energy losses, such as bremsstrahlung and ionization losses, are suppressed due to the low density of both ionized and neutral gas \citep{regis15}.
 The total energy loss of ultra-relativistic CR $e^\pm$ in nearby galaxies (at redshift $z=0$) is then

 where $B$ is the magnetic field and 3.24 $\mu$G is the field with the energy density of the cosmic microwave background (CMB) photons at z=0.
 Inverse Compton scattering on radiation fields other than the CMB can be neglected.
 This is because the radiation energy density due to stellar light, $u_\star$, is quite low in comparison to that of the CMB, $u_{\rm CMB}$, with $u_\star/u_{\text{CMB}} \approx 0.3\,\% \left(L_V/10^6 L_\odot\right)\left(r_\star/\kpc\right)^{-2}$ , where $L_V$ is the $V$-band luminosity \citep{vollmann21}.